Age Aware Scheduling for Differentially-Private Federated Learning: Discussion and Simulation

 \subsection{Setting}

-We consider the similar electricity consumption forecast experiment described in~\cite{ZhangWeiBerryHuang24_1}.
-In this scenario, a PS aims to train a global model to estimate the mean electricity consumption of households in London.
+We consider a scenario similar to the electricity consumption forecasting experiment described in~\cite{ZhangWeiBerryHuang24_1}, where a PS aims to train a global model to estimate the average electricity consumption of households in London.
 Under a privacy-sensitive system, we assume three clients exist in the system. i.e., $m=3$.
 Unlike~\cite{ZhangWeiBerryHuang24_1}, we assume each client's electricity consumption at scheduled time $t_{\textnormal{c},i}$ follows $\pi_i$ and the transition probability matrix from $t_{\textnormal{c},i}+j-1$ to $t_{\textnormal{c},i}+j$ is $\mat{P}_i$ for every $j\in\mathbb{N}$, both may vary from client to client.
-Specifically, the initial probability distributions for the three clients are set to be $\pi_1 = [0.8,0.2,0,0]^T$, $\pi_2 = [0,0.1,0.5,0.4]^T$ and $\pi_3 = [0.2,0.3,0.5,0]^T$, respectively.
+Specifically, the initial probability distributions for the three clients are set to be {\hy $\mu_1^{(\tc{1})} = [0.8,0.2,0,0]$, $\mu^{(\tc{2})}_2 = [0,0.1,0.5,0.4]$ and $\mu^{(\tc{3})}_3 = [0.2,0.3,0.5,0]$}, respectively.

-In our system, each client samples 100 data at time $t_{\textnormal{c},i}$ individually and performs local training using the ERM algorithm {\blue and the loss function as the mean square error} to achieve optimal local weights.
+In our system, each client samples 100 data at time $t_{\textnormal{c},i}$ individually and performs local training using the ERM algorithm with the mean square error loss function to achieve optimal local weights.
 Subsequently, it uploads these weights to the PS.
 We assume that only one client can upload the local weights to the PS at a time.
-After receiving all clients’ weights, the PS aggregates them and obtains the global weights at time \(t_{\text{agg}}\).
+After receiving all clients’ weights, the PS aggregates them and obtains the global weights at time $\tagg$.

-To simplify the problem, we quantize the electricity consumption per half hour into four possible values: 20, 50, 100, and 200 (in Wh).
-Moreover, we assume that the variation in electricity consumption can be formulated as a four-state birth-and-death Markov chain, where the transition probability matrix is expressed as:
+To simplify the problem, we quantize the electricity consumption per half hour into four possible values: 20, 50, 100, and 200 (in watt-hour) {\hy for all clients.
+Moreover, we assume that the variation in electricity consumption can be formulated as a four-state birth-and-death Markov chain, where the transition probability matrix for each client $i$ is expressed as:

-where $q_1 = 0.1$, $q_2 = 0.3$ and $q_3 = 0.6$.
-The client $i$ collects data at time $t_{\textnormal{c},i}$ and the initial state is then given.
-For the maximal total variation $\Delta(t)$, we apply an upper bound in \cite[Prop.~5]{ZhangWeiBerryHuang24_1}.
-It is expressed as,
+where $\vect{p}=(p_1,p_2,p_3)=(0.1,0.2,0.4)$ and $\vect{q}=(q_1,q_2,q_3) = (0.2,0.1,0.4)$.} The client $i$ collects data at time $t_{\textnormal{c},i}$ and the initial state is then given.
+For the maximal total variation $\Delta_i(t)$, $i\in [3]$, $t\in\Naturals$, we apply an upper bound in \cite[Prop.~5]{ZhangWeiBerryHuang24_1}.
+It is expressed as